Sleitnick/AeroGameFramework/README.md

 ## Shared
 `ReplicatedStorage.Aero.Shared`

 Shared modules are modules that can be used by both the client and the server.
-This means that the same exact code runs on both the client and the server, as an exact copy is replicated from the server to the client.
+This means that the code is hosted on the server, and then replicated (copied) to the client when each player connects; so both the server and client can both execute the same code, but strictly in the client, or server.
+Imagine having a utility module that encodes a string to Base64, and you want both the server and client to both have access to this module but don't want to setup a remote function for the client to call to the server.
+This is what shared modules are for.

 # API
 Documentation of how to use server services and client modules.